 Why Use Git and GitHub?
 A Short Summary

-Now that you know what is Git and GitHub, let’s quickly go through some of the main points for why you should, in fact, be using Git and GitHub.
+Now that you know what is Git and GitHub, let’s quickly go through some of the main points for why you should be using Git and GitHub.

 - Non-linear development.
 Git allows programmers to frequently change and alter the code without too much of a hassle.
 This doesn’t only save a lot of time but also streamlines the processes of software development.